Readers Question: What is Creating money electronically?

 In quantitative easing, the Central Bank wishes to increase the money supply and purchases bonds from commercial banks.

-Therefore, by increasing the amount of reserves the Central Bank has it can use this created money to buy bonds from commercial banks.
+Therefore, by increasing the number of reserves the Central Bank has it can use this created money to buy bonds from commercial banks.
 Commercial banks accept this electronic transfer of money from the Central Bank to buy their bonds.
 The Central bank is responsible for overseeing the supply of money in the economy.

 The effect is similar to printing money.
 The Central Bank could order the people who print banknotes to print an extra £20bn in notes.
 All this extra money could be then deposited in the Central Bank’s account.
 The effect would be the same – increasing their bank balance from £100bn to £120bn.